SummaryHow to use the Guaranteed State application to ensure endpoint compliance to enterprise IT policies.

 - Tachyon Core Utilities — This Integrated Product Pack does not include any instructions, policies or rules.
 However, it does contain a number of triggers, preconditions, checks and fixes that can be used to help build your own policies, as described in Defining your own policy.

-- Uploading Integrated Product Packs — How to upload the Product Packs provided with the Tachyon release.
+- Uploading the Integrated Product Packs — How to upload the Product Packs provided with the Tachyon release.

 How to deploy a Policy in Guaranteed State.